 Taxable income falls into five different tax brackets.
-There iss a basic tax allowance.
+There is a basic tax allowance.
 Within the progressive tax schedule, the lowest marginal tax rate is at 14% and the highest at 45%.
-The latter applies to a taxable income above 250,001.
+The latter applies to a taxable income above €250,731 in 2013.
 The only flat areas, where the tax rate is constant, are in this highest bracket and in the second highest bracket, where a tax rate of 42% applies.
 Up to a marginal tax rate of 42%, the tax rate increases continuously and is determined by two different equations that apply within the two brackets.